Police question man and search hotel as father of missing tourist Grace Millane speaks

 "There's always trouble at that place, people getting in fights and things."

-Detective Inspector Scott Beard appealed for anyone who was at the City LIfe hotel who could provide information to contact police.
+Detective Inspector Scott Beard appealed for anyone who was at the City LIfe Hotel who could provide information to contact police on 0800 676 255.

 "At present we have spoken to a person and we still have no evidence of foul play."